isomerpages/moe-riversidepri/_mk-riverside/Curriculum/Our Curriculum Approach.md

 description: ""
 third_nav_title: Curriculum
 ---
-For more information on our curriculum, you may refer to <a href="https://www.moe.gov.sg/preschool/,oe-kindergarten/curriculum">https://www.moe.gov.sg/preschool/,oe-kindergarten/curriculum</a>
+For more information on our curriculum, you may refer to <a target="blank" href="https://www.moe.gov.sg/preschool/moe-kindergarten/curriculum">https://www.moe.gov.sg/preschool/moe-kindergarten/curriculum</a>

 **OUR PROGRAMMES**